openshift-labs/cloud-native-guides/debug-che.md

 Do not wait for the command to return!
 It keeps the forwarded port open so that you can start debugging remotely.

-#### Remote Debug with Eclipse Che
+#### Remote Debug with CodeReady Workspaces

-Eclipse Che provides a convenient way to remotely connect to Java applications running inside containers and debug while following the code execution in the IDE.
+CodeReady Workspaces provides a convenient way to remotely connect to Java applications running inside containers and debug while following the code execution in the IDE.

 From the **Run** menu, click on **Edit Debug Configurations...**.

 ![Remote Debug]({% image_path debug-che-debug-config-1.png %}){:width="600px"}

-The window shows the debuggers available in Eclipse Che.
+The window shows the debuggers available in CodeReady Workspaces.
 Click on the plus sign near the Java debugger.

 ![Remote Debug]({% image_path debug-che-debug-config-2.png %}){:width="700px"}